malloch/webmapper/README.md

 We have explored several alternative visualization and interaction techniques, which allow more informed and flexible interaction with the mapping network.
 Crucially, we believe that there is no need for a single “correct” user interface; rather, different network representations and interaction approaches may be useful to different users, for different mapping tasks, or at different times.

-**Webmapper** currently includes eight different views.
+**Webmpr** currently includes eight different views.
 Following is a brief description of each view, including any view-specific interactions.
 For each, the name of the view is displayed along with the view's icon representation in the view selector widget, followed by the shortcut key displayed as `Command-N`.

 ### <img style="padding:0px;vertical-align:middle" src="./images/chord_icon_black.png" width="25px"> Chord view